uswds/uswds/README.md

-# U.S. Web Design Draft Standards
+# Draft U.S. Web Design Standards

 [![Build Status](https://api.travis-ci.org/18F/web-design-standards.svg?branch=18f-pages-staging)](https://travis-ci.org/18F/web-design-standards)

-The [U.S. Web Design Draft Standards](https://playbook.cio.gov/designstandards) is a library of open source UI components and a visual style guide for U.S. federal government websites.
+The [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards) is a library of open source UI components and a visual style guide for U.S. federal government websites.

 These tools follow industry-standard web accessibility guidelines and reuse the best practices of existing style libraries and modern web design.
 Created and maintained by [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov) designers and developers, the Web Design Draft Standards are designed to support government product teams in creating beautiful and easy-to-use online experiences for the American people.
 Learn more about this project in our announcement [blog post](https://18f.gsa.gov/2015/09/28/web-design-standards/).